 It’s a horrible sight for the best of us, and a chronic nightmare for some others – but it can also come with some deeply unhygienic complications.

-It’s the stuff they walk through and subsequently traipse through our homes that can truly cause problems: disease, allergic reactions, bacterial growth… you get the picture.
+But the thing about roaches is that they will eat anything – cheese, dead animals, even poop.
+And therein lies the problem.
+It’s the stuff they walk through and subsequently traipse through our homes, as well as the droppings they leave behind, that can truly cause problems: disease, allergic reactions, bacterial growth… you get the picture.
 And it’s not one you want to deal with.

 What Causes Roaches?